xlladdins/xll/docs/Excel4MacrosH-P.md

     > type.
 If the information can't be converted, Microsoft Excel
     > displays an error message.

->
+> &nbsp;

-Title\_text    is text specifying a title to be displayed in the title bar of the dialog box.
+Title\_text&nbsp;&nbsp;&nbsp;&nbsp;is text specifying a title to be displayed in the title bar of the dialog box.
 If title\_text is omitted, it is assumed to be "Input".

-Default    specifies a value to be shown in the edit box when the dialog box is initially displayed.
+Default&nbsp;&nbsp;&nbsp;&nbsp;specifies a value to be shown in the edit box when the dialog box is initially displayed.
 If default is omitted, the edit box is left empty.

-X\_pos, y\_pos    specify the horizontal and vertical position, in points, of the dialog box.
+X\_pos, y\_pos&nbsp;&nbsp;&nbsp;&nbsp;specify the horizontal and
+vertical position, in points, of the dialog box.
 A point is 1/72nd of an inch.
 If either or both arguments are omitted, the dialog box is centered in the corresponding direction.

-Help\_ref    is a reference to a custom online Help topic in a text file, in the form "filename\!topic\_number".
+Help\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to a custom online Help topic in a text file, in the form "filename\!topic\_number".

   - > If help\_ref is present, a Help button appears in the lower-right
     > corner of the dialog box.
 Clicking the Help button starts Help and